quic/cloud-ai-sdk/models/multimodal/text_to_image/stable-diffusion-xl-base-1.0/README.md

 cd ..
 ```

-4. Run the SDXL inference with 'sudo' flag if needed to access the AI100 devices.
+4. Run the SDXL inference with 'sudo' flag if needed to access the AI 100 devices.
 The `text_encoder`, `text_encoder_2`, and `vae_decoder` binaries are the same whether running on 1 device or 2 devices.
 You can pass in `--use_latents latents.pt` argument to use a pre-defined latents PyTorch file

 For running on 1 device, pass in `device_id` argument, and `unet` argument point to the batchsize=2 QPC